Sample complexity of data-driven tuning of model hyperparameters in neural networks with structured parameter-dependent dual function: Abstract

 \section{Abstract}

 Modern machine learning algorithms, especially deep learning-based techniques, typically involve careful hyperparameter tuning to achieve the best performance.
 Despite the surge of intense interest in practical techniques like Bayesian optimization and random search-based approaches to automating this laborious and compute-intensive task, the fundamental learning-theoretic complexity of tuning hyperparameters for deep neural networks is poorly understood.
 Inspired by this glaring gap, we initiate the formal study of hyperparameter tuning complexity in deep learning through a recently introduced data-driven setting.
 We assume that we have a series of deep learning tasks, and we have to tune hyperparameters to do well on average over the distribution of tasks.
 A major difficulty is that the utility function as a function of the hyperparameter is very volatile and furthermore, it is given implicitly by an optimization problem over the model parameters.
-This is unlike previous work in data-driven design, where one can typically explicitly model the algorithmic behavior as a function of the hyperparameters.
 To tackle this challenge, we introduce a new technique to characterize the discontinuities and oscillations of the utility function on any fixed problem instance as we vary the hyperparameter; our analysis relies on subtle concepts including tools from differential/algebraic geometry and constrained optimization.
 This can be used to show that the learning-theoretic complexity of the corresponding family of utility functions is bounded.
 We instantiate our results and provide sample complexity bounds for concrete applications—tuning a hyperparameter that interpolates neural activation functions and setting the kernel parameter in graph neural networks.\looseness-1